DariaGertony/Summatra/README.md

-to launch copy env.example but with your info then
+to launch copy env.example to .envbut with your info then
 ```
 docker-compose up